-Ravi Sheth is a PhD student at Columbia University Department of Systems Biology in Harris Wang’s lab.
-He is working on developing new techniques to understand and engineer intact microbial ecosystems.
-His work has spanned the synthetic biology (CRISPR-based cellular recording devices) and microbiome fields (technology development for new genomics tools to understand spatiotemporal dynamics of microbial ecosystems and automated industrialized anaerobic species isolation).
+Ravi received his PhD from Columbia University in the Department of Systems Biology as part of Harris Wang’s lab.
+As a graduate student, he worked on developing new techniques to understand and engineer intact microbial ecosystems.
+His work spanned the synthetic biology (CRISPR-based cellular recording devices) and microbiome fields (technology development for new genomics tools to understand spatiotemporal dynamics of microbial ecosystems and automated industrialized anaerobic species isolation).

 Ravi received his undergraduate degree in bioengineering at Rice University in 2015.
 While a student, he co-founded a edtech company, STEAMtrax, that was acquired by a public company.

 Ravi has published first author papers in the microbiome and genomics fields in Science, Nature Biotechnology, Nature Methods, and more.
 During his Hertz Fellowship, he spent time at the Bill & Melinda Gates foundation working on childhood malnutrition.

 2020, Hertz Thesis Prize, Fannie and John Hertz Foundation